August 20

 - At Chicago, Boston's Buck Freeman is the first to hit a ball over the RF scoreboard, but the Americans lose to the White Sox, 9 - 5.

-- 1904 - In a rain-shortened game in Pittsburgh, the Giants win 3 - 0, Christy Mathewson allows just three hits.
+- 1904 - In a rain-shortened game in Pittsburgh, the Giants win, 3 - 0, Christy Mathewson allows just three hits.

 - 1908:

-- New York tops the Reds, 2 - 0, as Christy Mathewson hurls an 8-hit shutout.
+- New York tops the Reds, 2 - 0, as Christy Mathewson hurls an eight-hit shutout.
 The Reds' Andy Coakley allows just four Giant safeties in the loss.
 For Matty, it is his 25th win.
 The Giants will sweep three games from the Reds, with the only negative being Fred Snodgrass sustaining a broken thumb.
 The rookie catcher, who played just six games, will return next year to play mostly in the outfield.

 - Brooklyn collects 15 safeties off three Pirates pitchers and Harry McIntire allows just four Buc hits for the win.